kevincobain2000/doubutsu-uranai/README.md

 # `doubutsu-uranai`

-The most accurate animal fortune-telling, **your personality checke**r based statistics, just by your gender and date of birth.
+The most accurate animal fortune-telling on this fucking planet, **your personality checker** based on statistics.

+Predicts only by your gender and date of birth.

 **Don't believe, me?
 Try it out!**